How to Provide Coworker Feedback for a 360 Review

 As you think about your coworker’s performance and interaction, use it as an opportunity to examine similar actions and habits that you may have that people love or hate.
 You’re sure to find some commonalities with your coworker.
 It’s a great opportunity to look at yourself and think about what you could do to improve.

-If you offer effective, thoughtful feedback with examples so that the manager can share the feedback with your coworker, you present an opportunity for the employee to grow.
+If you offer effective, thoughtful feedback with examples so that the manager can share the feedback with your coworker. or your coworker can read the feedback and digest the essence of its applicability, you present an opportunity for the employee to grow.

 It also ensures that each employee’s performance and contribution have broad organizational input.
-It is so much more effective than relying exclusively on a manager’s opinion.
+It is so much more effective than relying exclusively on one manager’s opinion.